Multiple victims in mass shooting at Maryland business

 AdvertisementAdvertise with NZME.

-Smithsburg, a community of nearly 3000 people, is located about 75 miles (120 kilometres) northwest of Baltimore not far from the Maryland line with Pennsylvania.
+Smithsburg, a community of nearly 3000 people, is located about 120km northwest of Baltimore not far from the Maryland line with Pennsylvania.

 - Associated Press